jtymoszczuk/neutrino-guide/README.md

 # A dedicated Neutrino guide:
-This is a guide to spin up a Neutrinno node with lnd 0.16.0-Beta.
+This is a dedicated guide to help with spin up a Neutrino node with lnd 0.16.0-Beta.
 I recommended going through all of the security features on the Raspibolt and Digital ocean guide as part of DYOR before you commit more than a few sats on this node.
-This will give you options to add supposrt for:
+This will give you options to add support for:
 + Watchtower support
 - NOSFT locally (prerequisites: Node v18+)
 * LNDg (prerequisites: NGNIX, Docker)
+- Balance of Satoshi (BOS) with  Telegram bot and static channel back up (SCB)
 - More to come :)

 Simply copy/paste the commands below.
-The $ is used to show comamnds and dont copy anything in (parentheses).
+The $ is used to show commands and don't copy anything in (parentheses).
 My user is joe.
 Anywhere you see joe, change it to your user.
 I stopped using $ for individual commands later since i like to copy paste a few lines at a time.

 This guide is based on the Raspibolt guide with some modifications for it to be a Neutrino node.
 If you need to know everything that is going on you can find the full guide here https://raspibolt.org/guide/lightning/lightning-client.html.